prashanth-volvocars/gitlab-docs/README.md

 ## Bumping versions of CSS and JavaScript

-Whenever the custom CSS and JavaScript files under `content/assets/` change, make sure to bump their version in the frontmatter.
-This method guarantees that your changes will take effect by clearing the cache of previous files.
+Whenever the custom CSS and JavaScript files under `content/assets/` change, make sure to bump their version in the front matter.
+This method guarantees that your changes take effect by clearing the cache of previous files.

 Always use Nanoc's way of including those files, do not hardcode them in the layouts.
 For example use: